 Submit our online form to report an anonymous tip to the Lorain Police Department.

-Lorain bulk waste pick up weeks will be on your normal collection day during the second full week of each month.
+Lorain bulk waste pick up weeks will be on your normal collection day during the fourth full week of each month.
 View our schedule on the Garbage and Waste page.